 Vincent Kuitenbrouwer is assistant professor at the History Department of the University of Amsterdam.
 He is specialized in the history of modern imperialism with a particular focus on colonial media.

 Claire Weeda works as an assistant professor at the History Department of Leiden University.
-She is specialized in ethnic identity, medicine, and community formation in the later Middle Ages.
+She is specialized in ethnic identity, medicine, and community formation in the period 1100-1500.